zhiyichenGT/zhiyichen.github.io/index.md

 ### News

+Mar, 2023: I posted an APNIC Blog about my work on improving the inference of sibling Autonomous Systems.
+[APNIC Blog](https://blog.apnic.net/2023/03/21/improving-the-inference-of-sibling-autonomous-systems/)

 Feb, 2023: The joint work with Peng Li on *DiffPrep: Differentiable Data Preprocessing Pipeline Search for Learning over Tabular Data* was accepted by the The ACM Special Interest Group on Management of Data (SIGMOD) 2023.

 Feb, 2023: I presented a lightning talk on *Improving the Inference of Sibling Autonomous Systems* at NANOG 87 in Atlanta.
 The recording can be found at [NANOG Talk](https://youtu.be/AK9PpC8FX9E).